crowdtainer/landing-page/content/post/CanWeDoBetter.md

 As such, in an attempt to empower the farmers and give more visibility to coffee drinkers, a core part of Crowdtainer is cut out the middlemen who does not add value to the product, but do so in an economically sustainable way - afteral, the current middle men do play an important role today: that of organizing the demand/supply for coffee trading and ensuring quality.
 Despite unfair to our eyes, the current system does manage the reputation side of things.

+Now, for those unfamiliar, a coffee plantation produces coffee once per year, in a month range that varies with its latitude.

+In Minas Gerais, where our initial farms are located, harvest generally starts on April, has its peak in July, and by the end of September there's not much left.
+The reason harvest can take so long is also for the fact that most specialty coffee needs to be hand-picked due the high altitude and steep terrain angles that machines can't reach.

-The picture below was taken on 23rd December 2018 from our family's farm:
+The picture below was taken on 23rd December 2018 from our family's farm.
+As you can see, the trees are already packed with green coffee fruits:

-{{< figure src="/images/Coffee_grains_20181223.jpg" title="The first coffee grains are starting to develop for 2019's harvest" >}}
+{{< figure src="/images/Coffee_grains_20181223.jpg" title="The first coffee beans are starting to develop for 2019's harvest" >}}

-If you **feel compelled enough as we do**, this next crop will be different from all the others: instead of being sold to local traders, the beans you see above will be sold through a community of people like you who cares about what they drink, and all the people involved in the process.
+If you **feel compelled enough (as we do)**, this next crop will be different from all the others: instead of being sold to local traders, the beans you see above will be sold through a community of people like you who cares about what they drink, and all the people involved in the process.
 For that, we need to create this trust relationship.

 [[ACTION BUTTON]]